chromilo/udacity-suse-scholarship/README.md

 Day 28 (sprint 2):
 1. Yesterday I was at lesson 5.13.
 2. Today I finished lesson 5.15.
 Posted my updates to my Github blog.
-3. Procrastination by working on my covert letter project review.
+3. Procrastination by working on my cover letter project review.

 Day 27 (sprint 2):
 1. Yesterday I started with lesson 5.12.
 I was getting sync error "field is immutable" with lesson 5.13.